Autism and the Narrative Process

 Narration or the Lack of it

 In its most basic sense narration is the act of telling a story.
 But narration is more than storytelling.
-As autism researcher Matthew Belmonte points out, we move from chaos to meaning through narration:
+As autism researcher Matthew Belmonte points out, we move from chaos to meaning through narration.

 From this perspective, narration is what we do to make sense of our lives.
+One the ways we do this is through structure.

-Even everyday stories are usually told in three acts and, while some people are better at storytelling than others, most can construct a narrative without giving it a whole lot of thought.
+Even everyday stories are usually told in three identifiable acts and, while some people are better at storytelling than others, most can construct a narrative without giving it a whole lot of thought.
 The neurobiology of narration, however, isn't as straightforward as we might expect.

 According to Belmonte, our ability to narrate depends on the "coordination of activity amongst widely separated brain regions."
 In autism, Belmonte writes, brain regions that are "more or less intact" may not be "coordinated or modulated in response to cognitive demands."